The time has come to address the most thorny and contentious issue in alignment research – the question of site relevance.

-Carbon dating of a wooden post, which extracted from the dig in February, has shown it was first placed in the ground in 2033 BC – a time when the ancient Egyptians were still building Pyramids.
-Archaeologists expected the post to turn out to be Anglo-Saxon, so were shocked to discover it dated from the late Neolithic/early Bronze Age period instead.
+Carbon dating of a wooden post extracted from the dig had shown it was first placed in the ground in 2033 BC – a time when the ancient Egyptians were still building Pyramids.
+Archaeologists expected the post to turn out to be Anglo-Saxon, so they were shocked to discover it dated from the late Neolithic/early Bronze Age period instead.

 Back then archaeologists discovered burial mounds and cremations, slots for standing stones and two rows of Neolithic post holes and a ditch, known as a cursus, which they interpreted as a processional walkway.
 It was aligned east to west, extending towards the current late 12th/early 13th-century church.